southside-chillers/southside.chillers.online/southside/content/chapters/law-and-order-special-dictums-unit.md

 “The suspect cannot be trusted with it, of course, but if she has already done the necessary research, why not use it?” says Kandir.

-“I don’t presume to speak for Magic, but I imagine if you would like her help, you’re going to have to commit to treating her a touch more humanely,” says Harlan.
+“I don’t presume to speak for Magick, but I imagine if you would like her help, you’re going to have to commit to treating her a touch more humanely,” says Harlan.

 “I think we can do that, if she is willing to cooperate,” says Slee.